 What would Warren Buffet say?

 In terms of guarantees, there are just a few ones that would have some value in the event of the borrower’s default:

 - First-demand bank guarantees or insurance bonds, that are issued by financially capable and professional financial institutions.
-Bank guarantees are quite common in the real estate industry, a good examples would be either a performance bond ensuring the execution of construction works or a bank guarantee covering the warranty period.
+Bank guarantees are quite common in the real estate industry, a good example would be either a performance bond ensuring the execution of construction works or a bank guarantee covering the warranty period.

 - Mortgages on real estate assets, that are commonly used by real estate or mortgage loan crowdfunding platforms.
-As long as the total LTV (loan to value) remains in the reasonable range (usually not exceeding 70-80%) and assuming, that the real estate appraisal report reflects the true value of the collateral asset, the risk of losing even the investment principal and accrued interest is quite low.
+As long as the total LTV (loan to value) remains in the reasonable range (usually not exceeding 70-80%) and assuming that the real estate appraisal report reflects the true value of the collateral asset, the risk of losing even the investment principal and accrued interest is quite low.

 At Crowdestate, we believe in the full transparency of every project.
 We are always conducting thorough due diligence and disclosing the findings on each project that ends up being published on our real estate crowdfunding platform.
 None of our projects has had or will ever have a “buyback guarantee”.

 - When going for the more secure investment product, pay attention to the availability and quality of the collateral.
 Always prefer mortgage-backed investments to the unsecured consumer loans.

 - The “buyback guarantee” is a highly misleading marketing term that provides a false sense of security to the investors and has no whatsoever relationship with true financial guarantees like first demand bank guarantees;

 - The “buyback guarantee” does not guarantee the principal or the interest of your investments, it merely passes the credit risk from the original borrower to the loan originator;

 - The value of the “buyback guarantee” depends on the financial strength of the loan originator and its willingness and capability to honour its promises;